techatspree/android-archetypes/README.md

 The application will be built, then the integration-tests will be built and executed on the Android device.

-The android-full archetype
+The android-release archetype
 --------------------------

 This archetype extends `android-with-test` with release management.

     mvn archetype:generate \
-      -DarchetypeArtifactId=android-full \
+      -DarchetypeArtifactId=android-release \
       -DarchetypeGroupId=de.akquinet.android.archetypes \
       -DarchetypeVersion=1.0.4-SNAPSHOT \
       -DgroupId=com.foo.bar \